You are listening to the Sean Hannity Radio Show Podcast.

 It looks like Loretta Lynch might have obstructed justice.

-Well, that could arguably be uh a greater obstruction of justice and any of the silly stuff we're talking about uh hoping and wishing that Flynn is cleared.
+If she was trying to influence or impede Comey's investigation in some way by insisting that he slanted from criminal investigation to matters, well, that could arguably be a greater obstruction of justice than any of the silly stuff we're talking about, hoping and wishing that Flynn is cleared.

 In the middle of the IRS investigation, I handled those cases.

-In the middle of the IRS investigation, the President of the United States went on TV on an interview while the investigation by the Department of Justice was going on and said there's not even a smidgen of corruption.
+In the middle of the IRS investigation, the president of the United States went on TV on an interview while the investigation by the Department of Justice was going on and said there's not even a smidgen of corruption.

 Yeah, I mean, that's the point.